 Psychotherapy can be conducted using many different approaches.
 In my work, I adopt a very positive perspective (instead of a stigmatizing illness model) to help my clients recognize and build on their strengths.
-I focus on the importance of recognizing one’s inherent worth and facing life’s stresses and traumas in as healthy a manner as possible.
-I have a very active therapeutic style which is intended to be supportive while at the same time concentrating on facilitating life change and coping.
-Often, therapy helps my clients examine their thought and behavior patterns in an attempt to help them challenge the illusions and beliefs that can lead to emotional distress.
-Said another way, I often focus on helping my clients shift their thinking and behavior in a way that is intended to help them recognize their strengths and options for positive change.
+I focus on the importance of recognizing your inherent worth and face life’s stresses and traumas in as healthy a manner as possible.
+I have a very active and informal therapeutic style which is intended to be supportive while at the same time concentrating on facilitating life change and coping.
+Often, therapy helps my clients examine their thought and behavior patterns in an attempt to help them challenge the beliefs that can lead to emotional distress.
+Said another way, I help my clients shift their thinking and behavior so they can better recognize their strengths and options for positive change.

 Some common goals of my clients include:

 - Improving mood

 - Peak performance enhancement in sports and the arts

 - Coping with chronic trauma, stress, and/or chronic illness